Malcolm Wilson (politician)

-Charles Malcolm Wilson (February 26, 1914 – March 13, 2000) was the 50th governor of New York from December 18, 1973, to December 31, 1974.
+Charles Malcolm Wilson (February 26, 1914 – March 13, 2000) was an American politician who served as the 50th governor of New York from December 18, 1973, to December 31, 1974.
 He was a member of the New York State Assembly from 1939 to 1958.
 He also served in the Navy during World War II.
 In 1958, he was elected the lieutenant governor of New York on the gubernatorial ticket with Nelson Rockefeller, and when they won he served as lieutenant governor until succeeding to the governorship after Rockefeller resigned.
 Wilson lost the 1974 gubernatorial election to Hugh Carey.

 In 1994, the original Tappan Zee Bridge was renamed in Wilson's honor.
 There is also a park in Yonkers, New York named for him.

 Early life

-Wilson was born in New York City into a Roman Catholic family of Irish and Scottish extraction.
-He had three siblings.
-His father, Charles H. Wilson, was a patent attorney who unsuccessfully ran for a seat in the State Assembly in 1912.
-His mother, Agnes, was a Republican activist and local party leader.
+Wilson was born in New York City, one of four children born to patent attorney Charles H. Wilson and Agnes (Egan) Wilson.
+The Wilsons were a Roman Catholic family of Irish and Scottish extraction.
+Charles H. Wilson, was an unsuccessful Republican candidate for the New York State Assembly in 1912.
+Agnes Wilson was a Republican activist and local party leader.
 The family moved to Yonkers, New York, when Wilson was eight, and Wilson continued to reside there after he began his career.

 Education and professional career

-After graduating from Fordham Preparatory School in 1929 at only 15 years of age, Wilson earned a bachelor's degree from Fordham University in 1933 at age 19 and a law degree from Fordham University School of Law in 1936 at age 22.
-Wilson was admitted to the bar and joined the White Plains, New York firm that would eventually become known as Kent, Hazzard, Jaeger, Greer, Wilson, and Fay.
-Wilson practiced law at this firm for his entire career, and was made a partner in 1946.
+Wilson attended Manhattan's St. Thomas Academy and the Elizabeth Seton Academy in White Plains.
+He then attended Fordham Preparatory School, from which he graduated in 1929 at age 15.
+Wilson earned a Bachelor of Arts degree from Fordham University in 1933 at age 19 and a LL.B. from Fordham University School of Law in 1936 at age 22.
+He was admitted to the bar and joined the White Plains firm that eventually became known as Kent, Hazzard, Jaeger, Greer, Wilson, and Fay.
+Wilson practiced law at this firm for his entire career, and became a partner in 1946.